1. States and events

 - Who is permitted to view something?

-- Who is authorised to configure and control which hosts and services?
+- Who is authorized to configure and control which hosts and services?

 - Who receives notifications for which problems?